imvenx/langfuse-viewer/README.md

   - `npm run build:desktop`

 Notes
+- First run shows a secure key setup window.
+Keys are stored locally in the app data directory and never exposed to the browser/renderer.
 - Desktop uses `electron/main.js` to start `server.js` in-process and opens a window at `http://localhost:PORT` (default 5173).
 - Secrets stay in the main/server process; the renderer window has `nodeIntegration: false` and `contextIsolation: true`.
 - The app reads `.env` from the current working directory in dev.
-For packaged apps, prefer configuring env in the OS or place `.env` in the working directory you launch from.
+If present, `.env` takes precedence over stored values (useful for local testing).
+- You can open the key setup anytime from the main UI using the `Set Keys` button in the header (desktop only).
+The app restarts to apply changes.

+Key storage
+- Stored at `userData/credentials.json` with file mode 0600 (owner-only).
+On macOS/Windows/Linux this path is per-user and isolated from the app’s web content.